Applying for Readmission

 Step 3: Submit your transcripts

 Have your transcripts for any college-level work you have done since your prior attendance at CU Boulder submitted directly to the Office of Admissions from the issuing institution.

 Please note: you do not need to re-submit transcripts for high school work, college work done prior to your last attendance at CU Boulder, or any college work done at a University of Colorado campus.

 Step 4: Check your status

-Watch your status page for additional requirements and look for an email informing you of your admission decision.
+Monitor your email for a notification that your status page is ready to view and there may be additional requirements listed on your checklist.
+When your checklist is complete, look for an email informing you of your admission decision.

 Step 5: Confirm your enrollment

-If admitted, you will need to submit a reply form and confirmation deposit of $200 on your application status page or in the admissions office.
+If admitted, you will need to submit a reply form and confirmation deposit of $200 on your application status page.

 Please note: international F-1 and J-1 students will need to upload updated ‘proof of funding’ visa documents to their reply form before they can submit the deposit and confirm.